chrissix666/Jellyfin-MediaInfo-Ratings-Enhanced/README.md

 Rather than maintaining separate basic and user editions, this script combines both network approaches into a single unified implementation.
 The desired mode can be selected via configuration, allowing seamless switching between standard fetch requests and GM_xmlhttpRequest without requiring separate script files.

 <img src="Screenshot.png" width="600">
+*Screenshot is only example, lot of combinations possible. used Screenshot settings: disable Jellyfin internal critics rating; move Jellyfin internal star rating to next line. activate external ratings and move also to next line.
+Leave "ends at" for movies in main line.
+(Repositioning possible but in this case not applied because not colliding with other ratings.)
+Rotten tomatoes fix, both enabled (but because Jellyfin internal critics set to hide, in our case only RT external visible).
+Ratings order and enabled status in this case default. (for e.g. TMDb on TV Shows not really needed).
+Optional max additional ratings visible, following the order limited to 6, on both Movies and TV Shows (but can be, as almost all, seperate handled).

 ---